shakes76/PatternAnalysis-2024/recognition/s4771984_ADNI_Analysis/README.md

 - The project is developed and trained in **Google Colab Pro+** to make use of enhanced computational resources with high-performance GPUs.
 This has allowed for not only faster training but also faster experimentation with the model, enabling to iterate efficiently to achieve high accuracy in a much shorter period of time.
 - It was trained for **200 epochs**, using a GPU instance from **Colab Pro+**.
 This drastically reduced the time taken to run the model when compared to local machines or basic Colab environments.
 This high-performance environment was important to train deep learning models like the GFNet, which require extensive computational power while processing large image datasets like those of the ADNI dataset.

+## Notes
+- The ADNI dataset was uploaded to Google Drive and accessed directly from there in Google Colab for training and evaluation.
+It provides easy integration and fast data loading with powerful GPU resources of Google Colab.

 ## References
 - Giuliano Giacaglia.
 (Mar 11, 2019).
 How Transformers Work.
 Towards Data Science. https://towardsdatascience.com/transformers-141e32e69591
 - Rao, Y., Zhao, W., Zhu, Z., Lu, J., & Zhou, J. (2021).
 Global filter networks for image classification [ArXiv preprint arXiv:2107.00645].